pkiraly/qa-catalogue-web/README.md

 - `dir` (string) the base output directory of data analysis with QA Catalogue
 - `catalogue` (string) the [catalogue class] given in lowercase.
    The value `catalogue` can be used for generic catalogue.
+Set to value of `id` by default.
 - `default-tab` (string) the tab which will be displayed when no tab is selected.
 This will be the tab which will be opened by the root URL (the landing page).
 If no default-tab has been set, `start` will be used.
 The possible values are: `start` (default), `data`, `completeness`, `issues`, `functions`,